bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

     exit_group(0)                           = ?

 Allocators abstract the heap memory, and provides in between caching layer so that the kernel doesn't have to get involved every time heap memory is allocated or freed.
-When a block of previously allocated memory is freed, it returned to `ptmalloc` which organises in a free list, in the case of `ptmalloc` these are known as *bins*.
+When a block of previously allocated memory is freed, it is returned to `ptmalloc` which organises the piece of memory in a free list, these lists are known as *bins*.
 When a subsequent memory request is made, `ptmalloc` will scan its bins for a free block of the size needed.
 If it fails to locate a free block of the appropriate size, elevates to the kernel to ask for more memory.

-While there is no single defacto heap allocator, most platforms congrete around one:
+While there is no single defacto heap allocator, most platforms congregate around one:

 * `dlmalloc` Doug Lea's general purpose allocator, the original glibc (GNU/Linux) implementation.
 * `ptmalloc2` the present day (since 2006) multi-threaded allocator, the Doug Lea implmentation adapted to multiple threads/arenas by Wolfram Gloger.